junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "NO!"
 Cas lunges at him.

-"Cas --" Dean barely has enough time to turn back and see what's happening, when the white shape of the ghost covers him entirely, like throwing him under water.
+"Cas --" Dean barely has enough time to turn back and see what's happening, when the white shape of the ghost covers him entirely, icy sensation pours down from his scalp like he's thrown under water.

 He blinks.

 The next moment when he opens his eyes, he is sitting in a movie theater, looking at the screen that displays the view of his apartment.
-The dinner wrapping papers and the takeout bags are still on the edge of the desk.
+The unfolded wrapping papers and the takeout bags from the dinner are still sitting on the table.

 "What the hell?"